MarianaAFdeMeloeSousa/ML_House_Price_Test/README.md

 # House Price Prediction using Machine Learning

 ## 1. Overview
-This project predicts house prices using a Linear Regression model based on features such as area, number of bedrooms, and bathrooms.
+This project predicts house prices using a Linear Regression or a Random Forest model based on features such as area, number of bedrooms, and bathrooms.

 ## 2. Technologies Used